maxpou/maxpou.fr/content/_drafts/2021-06-06-RSI/index.md

 3 months after, most of the pain is now gone 🥳!
 But I still suffer when I spend too much time typing.
-I can also use the laptop for recreational use, but I know I've limited time until the pain comes back.
+I can also use the laptop for recreational use, but I know I've limited time until the pain returns.
 I think I'll have to live with RSI since it's never cured completely.

 One of the best things I've learned is not to work harder or longer, but the complete opposite.
 I take breaks during my workday.
 I felt a bit guilty at the beginning but I now realised that it